iterait/emloop/docs/tutorial.rst

 a basic TensorFlow integration to cxflow.
 Please install this package before you proceed with this tutorial.

-In cxflow, every tensorflow-based model is a python class expected to extend the `cxflow_tensorflow.BaseModel`.
+In `cxflow-tensorflow`, every model is a python class expected to extend the `cxflow_tensorflow.BaseModel`.

 Let us define a class called `MajorityNet`.